The objectives of the Irish Johne’s Control Programme are as follows:

 - Assist participating farmers to reduce the level of infection in their herds, where present.

-- Provide additional reassurance to the marketplace in relation to Ireland’s efforts to control Johne’s disease.
+- Provide additional reassurance to the marketplace in relation to Ireland’s efforts to control Johne’s disease and sustainability of Irish cattle production.

 - Improve calf health and farm biosecurity in participating farms.